Stieg Larsson: Novels

 Larsson left about three-quarters of a fourth novel on a notebook computer, now possessed by his partner, Eva Gabrielsson; synopses or manuscripts of the fifth and sixth in the series, which he intended to comprise an eventual total of ten books, may also exist.
 Gabrielsson has stated in her book "There Are Things I Want You to Know" About Stieg Larsson and Me (2011) that she feels capable of finishing the book.

 In 2013, Swedish publisher Norstedts contracted David Lagercrantz, a Swedish author and journalist, to continue the Millennium series.
 Lagercrantz did not have access to the material in Gabrielsson's possession, which remains unpublished.
-The new book was published in August 2015 in connection with the 10-year anniversary of the series, under the Swedish title Det som inte dödar oss (literally "That which doesn't kill us"); the English title is The Girl in the Spider's Web.
+The new book was published in August 2015 in connection with the 10th anniversary of the series, under the Swedish title Det som inte dödar oss (literally "That which doesn't kill us"); the English title is The Girl in the Spider's Web.

 The fifth book in the Millennium series was released in September 2017.
 The Swedish title is Mannen som sökte sin skugga (literally "The man who hunted his shadow") and the English title is The Girl Who Takes an Eye for an Eye.

 The sixth book in the Millennium series was released in August 2019.
 The Swedish title is Hon som måste dö (literally "She who must die") and the English title is The Girl Who Lived Twice.

+The seventh book in the Millennium series was released in November 2022.
+The Swedish title is Havsörnens skrik (literally "The cry of the sea eagle") and the English title is The Girl in the Eagle's Talons, written by Karin Smirnoff.

 Film adaptations

 The Swedish film production company Yellow Bird has produced film versions of the Millennium series, co-produced with the Danish film production company Nordisk Film.
 The three films were all released in 2009 in Scandinavia.

+Sony Pictures released a film adaptation of the first book in the Millennium series.
+Directed by David Fincher, The Girl with the Dragon Tattoo was released in 2011.
+Despite the film being a critical and commercial success, plans for sequels were ultimately scrapped.